thtskaran/sanskritayam/README.md

    pip install -e .

 ## Getting Started Using PyPi Releases
-Alternatively you can install the latest release from PyPi using `pip` command .
+Alternatively you can install the latest release from PyPi using `pip install sanskritayam` command .

-    ```
-    pip install sanskritayam
+## Executing .skt Files
 Whatever way you opted to install Sanskritayam now you should be able to execute .skt codes right away , choose the way most suited :
 1. Non-Sudo Installation
 If you didnt use `sudo` privelleges while installation , sanskritayam wont be in your `$PATH` , and you must use it in this way :